Using geofencing technology as a security tactic appears to be picking up steam. Why and where would someone want...

 Enterprises running networks with sensitive resources should consider upgrading to multifactor authentication products that provide context and constant behavioral checks, instead of relying solely on account credentials to authenticate users.
 Additional checks, such as IP reputation, geolocation and geo-velocity, make it harder for hackers to impersonate valid users.

 While geofencing technology can provide innovative access control, it isn't perfect.
 Active geofences require an end user to opt in to location services and to allow a mobile app to be open.
-On certain devices, the GPS data can be spoofed; this means that, in order to be reliable as an enterprise security strategy, geofencing technology can't rely solely on GPS location data, but must use local Wi-Fi and Bluetooth beacons that cannot be spoofed.
+On certain tracked devices, the GPS data can be spoofed; this means that, in order to be reliable as an enterprise security strategy, geofencing technology can't rely solely on GPS location data, but must use local Wi-Fi and Bluetooth beacons that cannot be spoofed.

 Learn how using geofencing can improve your enterprise's security